Monitoring spin coherence of single nitrogen-vacancy centers in nanodiamonds during pH changes in aqueous buffer solutions: Results and Discussion

-Our measurement method based on curve fitting to the whole spectral profile is useful as a first choice method.
-Given that the experimental error in $\omega_0$ is $\pm$0.2 MHz over the 16-h measurement, more stable and higher precision schemes for the determination of $\omega_0$ with fast acquisition times should be implemented.
-Although the present method based on curve-fitting to the whole spectral profile is useful as a first choice in biological applications, long measurement times are required to attain sufficient precision.
-With a data acquisition time of 12 min, an error of $\pm$ 35 kHz for $\omega_0$ (see Supplementary Fig.~S6) can be obtained, although it is not realistic to spend more than 12 min determining the parameters.
-Ratiometric analysis of the ODMR spectral shape may be a good choice to achieve precise and fast data acquisition.
-Another technique that may overcome this measurement error is the use of statistical analysis of number of NV nanodiamonds to obtain high precision~\cite{simpson2017non}.
+Since our measurement method based on the curve fitting to the whole spectral profile is useful as a first choice Given our experimental error of $\omega_0$ to be $\pm$0.2 MHz over the 16-h measurement, more stable and high precision schemes to determine $\omega_0$ with a fast acquisition time should be implemented.
+While the present method based on curve-fitting to the whole spectral profile is useful as a first choice in the biological applications, it takes a long measurement time to reach the sufficient precision.
+With the data acquisition time of 12 min, it can reach an error of $\pm$ 35 kHz for $\omega_0$ (Fig.S4), though it is not realistic to spend more than 12 min to determine the parameters.
+Ratiometric analysis of the ODMR spectral shape may be a good choice to simultaneously obtain the precision and the fast acquisition speed.
+Another technique that may overcome this measurement error is a use of statistical analysis of number of NV nanodiamonds to obtain high precision~\cite{simpson2017non}.
 The same discussion also applies to the decoherence spectroscopy where the $T_2$ relaxation time is fitted to the whole profile of the exponential decay of the spin coherence time.
-In the case of the decoherence spectroscopy, single point analysis has been proposed and demonstrated for $T_1$ measurements~\cite{simpson2017electron}.
-The implementation of ratiometric analysis or statistical analysis is necessary for real biological applications.
+In case of the decoherence spectroscopy, single point analysis has been proposed and demonstrated for $T_1$ measurements~\cite{simpson2017electron}.
+Implementing these ratiometric analyses or statistical analysis seem necessary for the real biological applications.